Sohith-reddy/ReviewInsight-SmartSummarizer/README.md

 4. **Summarization**: AI generates a comprehensive summary
 5. **Display**: Results are presented in an interactive chat format

-## 🎯 Currently Supported Platforms
+## Currently Supported Platforms

 - Amazon
 - Flipkart

-## 🔌 API Integration
+## API Integration

-The frontend communicates with a Express backend API.
+The frontend communicates with an Express backend API.
 Ensure the backend server is running on the configured port.

-## 🤝 Contributing
+## Contributing

 Contributions are welcome!
 Please follow these steps: